Kris-Bastiani/demo--represent-hierarchical-data/README.md

 A basic end-to-end system consisting of a MongoDB database, a Node back-end built with Express and Mongoose, and a front-end using (very rudimentary) Preact.
 Testing is done via Jest.

-This is built as a monorepo with [Lerna](https://github.com/lerna/lerna) for the sake of keeping the project together while maintining appropriate separation of concerns.
+This is built as a monorepo with [Lerna](https://github.com/lerna/lerna) for the sake of keeping the project together while maintaining appropriate separation of concerns.

 The use of [`node-mongo-seeds`](https://github.com/toymachiner62/node-mongo-seeds) has also been employed to populate the database quickly and easily.